Mano Thangaraj

 Mano Thangaraj is an Indian politician from the Dravida Munnetra Kazhagam (DMK).
 Since May 2016, he has been representing Padmanabhapuram constituency in the Tamil Nadu Legislative Assembly.
-He is the Minister of Milk and Dairy Development of Tamil Nadu.
+He is the former Minister of Milk and Dairy Development of Tamil Nadu.

 Early life and education

 He was born on June 1, 1967, to Thangaraj Nadar from Karungal in Kanyakumari district.
 He completed his schooling at LMS School, Palliyadi, and studied at Nesamony Memorial Christian College (NMCC) (in Marthandam, Kanyakumari), where he served as the student union chairman.
 This period sparked his interest in politics.
 He earned an MA in English literature from Annamalai University in May 1997.

 Activism

 In 1988, he protested against drawing water from the Pechiparai Reservoir for the Koodankulam Nuclear Power Plant (KKNPP).

 Politics

 Civic Body Member (1996-2006)

 He served as the district panchayat chairman from 1996 to 2006.